Summary

 More details here.

-Example #5 - not found message
+Example #5 - Not found message

 When XLOOKUP can't find a match, it returns the #N/A error, like other match functions in Excel.
 Unlike the other match functions, XLOOKUP supports an optional argument called not_found that can be used to override the #N/A error when it would otherwise appear.
-Typical values for not_found might be "Not found", "No match", "No result", etc. For example, to display "Not found" when no matching movie is found, you can use a formula like this:
+Typical values for not_found include "Not found", "No match", "No result", etc. For example, to display "Not found" when no matching movie is found, you can use a formula like this:

 =XLOOKUP(H4,B5:B9,E5:E9,"Not found")